Reviewed by: HU Medical Review Board | Last reviewed: September 2023

-There are different types of mutations that researchers have identified with EGFR.
-Vizimpro is approved to treat the exon 19 deletion or exon 21 L858R substitution mutations.
-These mutations are determined by a genetic test on the cancer cells.1,4
+Researchers have identified different types of EGFR mutations.
+Vizimpro is approved to treat the EGFR exon 19 deletion or exon 21 L858R substitution mutations.
+Doctors use genetic tests to determine these mutations.1,2

 How does Vizimpro work?

-Have a history of lung or breathing problems (other than lung cancer)
+- A history of lung or breathing problems other than lung cancer